Swift UI: Drawing and animation

 What is Swift UI?

 Swift UI is a new graphical user interface (GUI) framework developed by Apple Inc. for its iOS and macOS operating systems.
 It makes use of graphics rendering, animation, and scene management to create an aesthetically pleasing experience for the user.
-Swift UI has been designed to be lightweight and fast, making it a suitable choice for high-performance applications.
+The design of the Swift UI to lightweight and fast, making it a suitable choice for high-performance applications.

 Drawing and Animation with Swift UI

 With Swift UI, you can quickly and easily create powerful graphical user interfaces (GUIs) with a range of animations and effects.
-This article will sho you how to create a simple interface with a loading indicator, using basic drawing and animation techniques.
+This article will sho you how to create a simple interface with a loading indicator.
+It uses basic drawing and animation techniques.

 First, you’ll need a UIView subclass to represent the interface elements.
 Create an InterfaceView class and add the following properties: